Abhi52897340598327/ThyroCare/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5%2B-3178C6.svg)](#tech-stack)
 [![License](https://img.shields.io/badge/license-MIT-0f766e.svg)](#license)

 ThyroCare is an end-to-end clinical telemetry and diagnostic engine built for the Congressional App Challenge.
-The system combines native iOS intake, deterministic severity modeling, real-time Firestore synchronization, and a physician-facing clinical dashboard.
+It addresses latency in endocrine management by converting adherence behavior, dietary disruptors, biometric context, and lab baselines into real-time clinical telemetry.

+## Problem Statement

+### The Clinical Gap

+Endocrine management, specifically Levothyroxine adherence, suffers from a critical latency problem.
+Because thyroid metabolism relies on highly sensitive pharmacokinetics, hidden dietary disruptors such as unmeasured calcium, iron, or soy, and erratic medication timing can silently derail a patient's baseline weeks before the next endocrinologist visit.

+Current patient data collection is severely fragmented and relies on high-friction manual logging.
+This leaves providers blind to a patient's biological momentum and reacting to outdated laboratory panels rather than real-time physiological trends.

+### The ThyroCare Architecture

+ThyroCare engineers a continuous, low-friction telemetry pipeline to eliminate this clinical blind spot.
+The native iOS client acts as a patient-side biometric sensor node, using a Vision-Language Model for heuristic dietary risk analysis and natural language processing for frictionless habit logging.

+This data is processed through a deterministic Shannon Entropy-Weighted TOPSIS diagnostic engine, trained on clinical datasets, to synthesize a real-time geometric severity score.
+Through an enterprise-grade Next.js clinical dashboard, providers receive instantaneous visibility into patient risk progression, predictive metabolic trendlines, and actionable telemetry events, transforming retrospective thyroid management into proactive care.

 ## System Architecture